bluegenes/2023-ms-workflow/README.md

 ```

 4. Make sure the reads are in the right spot (the 'inputs' folder).
 Two options:

-a.
-Copy or link reads to the 'inputs' folder
+- Copy or link reads to the 'inputs' folder
-b.
-Use the 'download_reads' workflow target to download:
+- Use the 'download_reads' workflow target to download:
 ```
 snakemake download_reads -j1 -n
 ```